 This article was published as a part of the Data Science Blogathon.

 A simple linear regression algorithm only works when the relationship between the data is linear.
 But suppose we have non-linear data, then linear regression will not be able to draw a best-fit line.
 Simple regression analysis fails in such conditions.
 Consider the below diagram, which has a non-linear relationship, and you can see the linear regression results on it, which does not perform well, meaning it does not come close to reality.
-Hence, we introduce polynomial regression to overcome this problem, which helps identify the curvilinear relationship between independent and dependent variables.
+Hence, we introduce it to overcome this problem, which helps identify the curvilinear relationship between independent and dependent variables.

-In polynomial regression, the relationship between the dependent variable and the independent variable is modeled as an nth-degree polynomial function.
+The relationship between the dependent variable and the independent variable is modeled as an nth-degree polynomial function.
 When the polynomial is of degree 2, it is called a quadratic model; when the degree of a polynomial is 3, it is called a cubic model, and so on.

 Suppose we have a dataset where variable X represents the Independent data and Y is the dependent data.
 Before feeding data to a mode in the preprocessing stage, we convert the input variables into polynomial terms using some degree.